-Our lab seeks to generate weed biology and ecology information that can be used to develop and implement integrated approaches for weed management that promote crop health and growers’ profitability while minimizing negative environmental impacts.
+Our lab seeks to generate weed biology and agronomic information that can be used to develop and implement integrated approaches for weed management that promote crop health and growers’ profitability while minimizing negative environmental impacts.

 Structure-from-Motion for 3-D Canopy Characterization